gmu-gd/type22-fall/syllabus/index.md

 [Download a PDF version]({{ site.baseurl }}/assets/files/AVT411-Syllabus-Summer2022.pdf)

 ### Delivery and Timing
-We will meet online twice a week on Mondays and Wednesdays from 4:30 to 7:10 on Zoom.
-The classes are required and during our sessions we will discuss work, complete workshops, and further our design knowledge.
-The class is scheduled to run for 8 weeks plus a final critique day and you can expect to work for 12 hours outside of class each week.
+We will meet once a week in person on Tuesdays from 1:30 to 4:10 in room 1020 in the Art and Design Building.
+The classes are required and during our sessions we will discuss work, complete demos, and further our design knowledge.
+The class is scheduled to run for 15 weeks and you can expect to work for 6 hours outside of class each week.

 ### Prerequisites
-AVT 217: Intro to Web Design and AVT 311: Graphic Design Principles and Methods
+AVT 110: Digital Design Studio

 ### Course Description
-Motion Design introduces the theories, techniques and practices of motion design and the integration of design, image, sound, video, and animation.
+Introduction to the history and use of type.
+Projects and exercises develop awareness of type as a linguistic and visual communication tool.
+Introduces typographic design elements, including color, hierarchy, integration with imagery, structure, and content.

 ### Overview
-This is not a software training course.
-Although there will be occasional in-class software demos a majority of the software skills will need to be self taught.
-Through the exercises, in-class workshops, projects, and critiques the students will learn the fundamental principles of time-based design grounded in traditional design principles.

-Participants should finish the course with a working knowledge of motion design principles and methods as well as a better understanding of the production side of the medium.
+Type is everywhere.
+The only way to avoid it is to close your eyes and even then you still might see it.
+During this class we will start by looking at the form and structure of letters and then combine those letters to make words, sentences and paragraphs.
+We will make type by hand, print type digitally, and set type to be viewed on screen.
+We will learn that the style, weight, size, and color of the type we choose can say just as much as the words we write with it.
+We will also have various exercises and demos during class to improve your skills and knowledge of the tools available to you.
+Finally we will talk about the anatomy of type, the history of type, and the type designers who create the type.
+By the end of the class you will have a strong basis in the fundamentals of typography to use in your evolving design practice.

 ### Objectives
-* To improve general design skills
-* To have an understanding of storyboarding
+* Understand the anatomy and evolution of the roman letterform
+* Learn the terms and principles of working with type as a designer
+* Develop essential craft, critique and presentation skills
+* Learn and apply basic layout skills in InDesign
-* To understand the technical aspects of motion design
+* Understand and explore the use of grid systems

-* To analyze how motion can enhance a narrative
-* To understand how static design principles apply to a motion-based medium
+### Recommended Books
+* Inside Paragraphs by _Cyrus Highsmith_
+* Thinking with Type by _Ellen Lupton_
+* The Elements of Typographic Style by _Robert Bringhurst_
+* A Type Primer by _John Kane_

-### Textbook
+### Required Materials
-There is no textbook for this course.
+* Glue Sticks
+* Scissors
+* Knife & Cutting Mat
+* Straight Edge / Metal Ruler
+* Bone Folder
+* Scissors

 ### Programs

-#### design
-You must have After Effects to participate in this course.
-We will also use Photoshop and Illustrator to produce assets and other files throughout the semester.
-See Technology Requirements for more information.
+We will be using the Adobe Creative Suite in this class, primarily InDesign and Illustrator but will also use some Photoshop.
+An internet browser will also be necessary as we will submit work through Blackboard and document process on Miro.
+See the Technology Requirements section for more information.

-#### other
-Zoom (for class), Chrome, Safari, Firefox, or some other internet browser (accessing class website and uploading videos), and a Vimeo account.

 ### Content
-This course consists of many shorter exercises, a few longer projects, quizzes, and in class discussions.
-The exercises are to begin to familiarize students with specific concepts and ideas and the projects are a synthesis of the concepts and ideas we will cover.
-Quizzes will review information from the lessons and discussions will be used for critiques and analysis of relevant topics.
+This class consists of  shorter exercises, in-class demos and workshops, and longer projects.
+The exercises, demos, and workshops are meant to build skills and learn new concepts and the projects are a place to demonstrate your understanding and ability to combine those skills and concepts.

-#### project 1: obstructions
+#### project 1: paper letters
-Obstructions in design can seem like a burden but being able to use them as a creative starting point is key.
-You will create a short video and then create the same video three more times.
-Each new video will be created using a series of obstructions chosen in class.
-[More information here]({{ site.baseurl }}/projects).
+You will work on making letters from black and white paper focusing on expressive and unique letters, not replicating letters that already exist.
+You will start by making one letter and then use that letter to create more letters making sure the letters belong next to each other.
+You will then digitize the letters and further refine them.
+The goal of this project is to begin to closely examine letterforms and start to notice different aspects of typefaces.

-#### project 2: something in motion
+#### project 2: type specimen
+Design a single page type specimen for a given typeface.
+The project will entail a small amount of research to find some specific information about the typeface.
+That information will be used to inform the design and the final designs will be two colors and printed with a Risograph.
+You will then get to collect prints from everyone and bind them into a book to keep.
+The project will focus on principles of typography as well as hierarchy, grids, and craft.

+#### project 3: various
-Project two will give you the option of coming up with your own project or choosing from one of the projects I have listed.
-The project will be a culmination of the skills and concepts you have learned throughout this course.
-[More information here]({{ site.baseurl }}/projects).
+You will have the choice between three different projects—designing a poster, a booklet, or an album.
+Each project will have unique constraints and guidelines and will be a culmination of the skills and concepts you have learned throughout this course.

 ### Engagement
 This course has an engagement policy instead of an attendance policy.
 Your engagement will affect your final grade (and, by extension, the quality of your work) for this course.
 You are expected to actively and passionately take part in this course in the following ways.